Skip to main content

 To report unpermitted food vending contact Department of Public Health’s Mobile Food Program at – ehvip@ph.lacounty.gov; (626) 430-5500; or our Customer Call Center (888) 700-9995.

-DEO will be supporting up to 200+ no-cost carts for first-time DEO registered and Public Health permitted food vendors in the coming year with American Rescue Plan funds
+DEO will support up to 280 no-cost carts for first-time DEO registered and Public Health Permitted food vendors.
+Applications for carts are now open at opportunity.lacounty.gov/sidewalkvendingcarts/

 FILE A COMPLAINT